Submission

 *

-a new book!
-This is a parallel biography of figures in the
+released a new book!
+This is a parallel biography of figures in

 From the marketing materials:

-Parkhurst, and Adelia Pyle.
-Caught up in the Montessori craze
+and Adelia Pyle.
+Caught up in the Montessori craze sweeping the

-sweeping the United States in the Progressive era, each played
+United States in the Progressive era, each played a significant

-a significant role in the initial transference of Montessori
+role in the initial transference of Montessori education to

-education to America and its implementation from 1910 to 1920.
+America and its implementation from 1910 to 1920.
+Despite the

-Montessori receives only cursory mention in the history of
+only cursory mention in the history of education, especially by

 For purchase and more information: